onnx/sklearn-onnx/docs/tutorial.rst

     ]

 Function :func:`to_onnx <skl2onnx.to_onnx>` was implemented
-after discussions with the core developpers of *scikit-learn*.
+after discussions with the core developers of *scikit-learn*.
 It also contains a mechanism to infer the proper type based on one row of the training datasets.
 Then, the following code ``convert_sklearn(clr, initial_types=[('X', FloatTensorType([None, 4]))])``